roadwarriorslive/Pipulate/README.md

 layer.
 There is no Apache, nginx or nodejs.
 Just the Python language.
 As such, you can use Levinux-powered virtual servers on the desktop of your Mac, Windows or other Linux machine to kickstart gettting your own server, and later moving to the cloud or a microserver like the Raspberry Pi.
+For the time being, you can use my instance at http://pipulate.com.

 ### Bookmarklet
 A web browser bookmarklet grabbed from the Pipulate user interface is how the